content-left-bg.png

 The department is building Queensland’s future by empowering confident and creative lifelong learners through a student-centred approach to learning and wellbeing.

-The department’s material financial statement balances reflect our large school land and buildings portfolio across 1,258 schools, and the payment of salaries for our school, regional and central office full-time equivalent (FTE) employees who number in excess of 75,000.
-Supplies and services expenses were dominated by curriculum resources, school utility costs, and the maintenance of our large asset base.
+The department’s material financial statement balances reflect our large school land and buildings portfolio across over 1,260 state schools and the payment of salaries for our school, regional and central office full-time equivalent (FTE) employees who number in excess of 76,000.
+Supplies and services expenses were dominated by curriculum resources, school utility costs and the maintenance and upkeep of our large asset base.

-In accordance with section 77(2)(b) of the Financial Accountability Act 2009, I have provided the Director-General with a statement that the financial internal controls of the department are operating efficiently, effectively and economically in line with section 54 of the Financial and Performance Management Standard 2019.
-As the Acting Chief Finance Officer, I have therefore fulfilled the minimum responsibilities as required by section 77(1)(b) of the Financial Accountability Act 2009 (Qld).
+In accordance with section 77(2)(b) of the Financial Accountability Act 2009 (Qld), I have provided the Director-General with a statement regarding the financial internal controls of the department in line with section 54 of the Financial and Performance Management Standard 2019 (Qld).
+As the Chief Finance Officer, I have therefore fulfilled the minimum responsibilities as required by section 77(1)(b) of the Financial Accountability Act 2009 (Qld).

 2021–22